oasis-tcs/openc2-jadn/jadn-v2.0.md

 ```

 ### 4.1.4 Type and Field Options

+Type and field options are the mechanisms to support a varied set of information needs within the
+strictly regular type definition structure.
+New requirements can be accommodated by defining new options
+without modifying that structure.
 Each TypeOption and FieldOption provides a limited piece of information about some aspect of the DataType
 to which it applies, similar in purpose to an [[XSD](#xsd)] *facet*.
 Each option has an ID and value listed
 in [Section 4.2](#42-core-types),
 and is represented in JSON format as a string where the first character's Unicode codepoint is the option's
 ID and the remaining characters are its value.
+Boolean options have no additional characters; if the option ID is present the value of that option is True.

 As an example the TypeOption "minLength = 1" is represented as:
 ```
 +----+-----------+     Option ID = 0x7b (Left Curley Bracket) = "minLength"
 | ID | Value     |     Value = 1 (Integer)